Is Chisinau worth visiting?

 - Where to stay in Chisinau?

-- Arriving to Chisinau
+- Top things to do in Chisinau

-- Getting around Chisinau
+- Transportation in Chisinau

 - How to get a SIM card?

-- Where to exchange the local currency?
+- Where to exchange money?

-- How much to tip in Chisinau?
+- Do you tip in Chisinau?

 How safe is Chisinau?